 Great form, but isn’t that the ball behind you?I’m going to start practicing my cheerleader moves so I’ll be ready for tryouts in the spring, but in the meantime, Cynthia Bork is going to teach me how to play the guitar.
 I’ve already had a couple of lessons.
 I’ve learned two chords, which is enough to play “The House of the Rising Sun.”

 I sing in the choir too.
 I’m an Alto.
 I think Mr. Palmer decided that I should be an Alto, because to harmonize you only need to hit three notes.
 It’s actually pretty boring to be an Alto.
 I can sing 2nd Soprano too if I stand by someone who’s good.
 Mr. Palmer even let me sing with a little group for a banquet at the Methodist Church.
 We sang, “April Showers.”
-Cynthia Bork and Jennifer Iverson were in the group and they both have beautiful singing voices.
+Cynthia Bork, Rita Iversen and Jennifer Iverson were in the group and they all have beautiful singing voices.

 Of course, I still play the saxophone, but after my last contest, I don’t know if Sydney will accompany me on the piano again.

 That pretty much covers my current extra curricular activities.

 You can run, but you can’t hide Draper girl